InnoDB memcached plugin

-Standard memcached protocols, both the text-based protocol and the binary protocol.
+Standard memcached protocols, including the text-based protocol and the binary protocol.
 The

-InnoDB+ memcached combination passes all 55 compatibility tests from the memcapable command.
+daemon_memcachedplugin passes all 55 compatibility tests of the memcapable command.

-By default, you use the memcached protocol to read and write data directly to
+By default, the memcached protocol is used to read and write data directly to

-InnoDB, and let MySQL manage the in-memory caching through the
+InnoDB, letting MySQL manage in-memory caching using the

 InnoDBbuffer pool.
-The default settings represent the combination of high reliability with the fewest surprises for database applications.
-For example, the default settings avoid uncommitted data on the database side, or stale data returned for memcached
+The default settings represent a combination of high reliability and the fewest surprises for database applications.
+For example, default settings avoid uncommitted data on the database side, or stale data returned for memcached

-Advanced users can configure the system as a traditional memcached server, with all data cached only in the memcached default engine (memory), or use a combination of the “memcached default engine” (memory caching) and the
+Advanced users can configure the system as a traditional memcached server, with all data cached only in the memcached engine (memory caching), or use a combination of the “memcached engine” (memory caching) and the

 InnoDBmemcached engine (